svasim1/llm-testing/README.md

 # LLM Testing

-## Description
+## Description.

-This project is designed to help me learn about Large Language Models, with a specific focus on Retrieval-Augmented Generation (RAG) models.
+This project is for me learning about Large Language Models, with a specific focus on Retrieval-Augmented Generation (RAG) models.

 ## Installation